House Intelligence Committee Votes to Release the FISA Memo

 “There it will be subjected to appropriate and serious review before a decision is made.
 The President strongly favors transparency for the American people and has urged the Executive Branch to cooperate with Congress to the fullest extent appropriate.”

-The memo reportedly details — among other things — how senior officials abused FISA to obtain a surveillance warrant on Trump foreign policy campaign adviser Carter Page.
+The memo reportedly details — among other things — how senior officials abused FISA to obtain a surveillance warrant on Trump foreign policy campaign adviser Carter Page under the Foreign Intelligence Surveillance Act.

+The memo reportedly will show that the senior DOJ and FBI officials did reveal to the secret court that grants FISA warrants that the dossier was a political document.

+Democrats on the committee have drafted their own counter-memo and sought a vote to have it released to the public at the same time as the other memo.

 Comment count on this article reflects comments made on Breitbart.com and Facebook.
 Visit Breitbart's Facebook Page.